-Selling, General and Administrative - Our SG&A expenses decreased \$63.4 million compared to the prior year.
-The decrease in SG&A expenses was primarily due to: 1) the sale of the CSBU, which reduced consolidated SG&A by approximately \$51.7 million compared to the prior year; 2) a \$7.5 million decrease in compensation costs resulting from lower sales and corresponding reductions to commissions and other variable compensation elements; 3) a \$2.9 million decrease in advertising costs, primarily related to a decrease in the number of public programs held; 4) \$0.7 million of reduced travel and conference costs, primarily due to the cancellation of our annual sales and delivery conference and focused cost cutting measures; and 5) the favorable impacts of our restructuring plan on various areas of our operations.
+Selling, General and Administrative - Our SG&A expenses decreased \$63.8 million compared to the prior year.
+The decrease in SG&A expenses was primarily due to: 1) the sale of the CSBU, which reduced consolidated SG&A by approximately \$51.7 million compared to the prior year; 2) a \$7.5 million decrease in compensation costs resulting from lower sales and corresponding reductions to commissions and other variable compensation elements; 3) a \$2.9 million decrease in advertising costs, primarily related to a decrease in the number of public programs held; 4) \$0.7 million of reduced travel and conference costs, primarily due to the cancellation of our annual sales and delivery conference cand focused cost cutting measures; and 5) the favorable impacts of our restructuring plan on various areas of our operations.
 These decreases were partially offset by \$1.4 million of increased warehousing costs that were previously charged to CSBU cost centers, and \$0.7 million of increased share-based compensation costs due to reversals of share-based compensation expense in the prior year that did not repeat in fiscal 2009.
-Following the sale of our CSBU in the fourth quarter of fiscal 2008, we initiated a restructuring plan that reduced the number of our domestic regional sales offices, decentralized certain sales support functions, and significantly changed the operations of our Canadian subsidiary.
-We continued these restructuring efforts in fiscal 2009 and believe that they will have long-term benefits to our operating results.
-Due to prevailing economic conditions, we have also initiated numerous other cost savings efforts designed to reduce our overall operating costs and improve profitability.
-While we expect these efforts to have a significant impact on our cost structure, the outcome of these efforts may not reduce our costs as quickly or as effectively as planned.

-Restructuring Costs - Following the sale of our CSBU, we initiated a restructuring plan that reduces the number of our domestic regional sales offices, decentralizes certain sales support functions, and significantly changes the operations of our Canadian subsidiary.
-The restructuring plan is intended to strengthen the remaining domestic sales offices and reduce our overall operating costs, and this effort continued into fiscal 2009.
+Restructuring Costs - Following the sale of our CSBU, we initiated a restructuring plan that reduced the number of our domestic regional sales offices, decentralized certain sales support functions, and significantly changed the operations of our Canadian subsidiary.
+The restructuring plan was intended to strengthen the remaining domestic sales offices and reduce our overall operating costs, and this effort continued into fiscal 2009.
 During fiscal 2009 we expensed \$2.0 million for anticipated severance costs necessary to complete the restructuring plan.
-The remainder of the restructuring plan is expected to be completed during fiscal 2010.